arunpraba/reactjs.org/src/content/learn/javascript-in-jsx-with-curly-braces.md

   <h1>{person.name}'s Todos</h1>
 ```

-JSX is very minimal as a templating language because it lets you organize data and logic using JavaScript.
+JSX is very minimal as a templating language because it enables you organize data and logic using JavaScript.

 <Recap>